How Photon OS in Aria Operations 8.x onwards utilizes swap space.

 Resolution

-This Linux Kernel will move memory pages which are hardly ever used into swap space to ensure that even more cacheable space is made available in-memory for more frequently used memory pages.
-This is done to improve the performance of the system.
+The Linux kernel moves rarely used memory pages into swap space to ensure that more cacheable space is made available in-memory for frequently used memory pages.
+This improves overall system performance.

-Administrators should continue to monitor and ensure they are within the vRealize Operations sizing guideline limits.
+Continue to monitor and ensure you stay within the Aria/vRealize Operations sizing guideline limits.

 Additional Information